 In this article

-While using Windows 11, multiple issues have been spotted.
+After upgrading from Windows 10 to Windows 11, multiple issues have been spotted.
 Taking about the Widgets, it is possible that initially, the widget board might appear empty, but after singing out and singing in again, the problem can be resolved.

 Although the features and updates are mind-blowing yet some things are causing trouble.
 For this very reason, people want to roll back to the old Operating System.
 If you are among those people, then the step by step guideline underneath will contribute by helping you roll back to Windows 10 using ‘Settings’: